Ouranosinc/Magpie/docs/services.rst

 ServiceTHREDDS
 ~~~~~~~~~~~~~~~~~~~~~

-The implementation of this service is handled by class :class:`magpie.services.ServiceTHREDDS`.
-It refers to a remote
+The implementation of this :term:`Service` is handled by class :class:`magpie.services.ServiceTHREDDS`.
+It refers to a
-data server named `Thematic Real-time Environmental Distributed Data Services` (`THREDDS`_).
+remote data server named `Thematic Real-time Environmental Distributed Data Services` (`THREDDS`_).
 The :term:`Service`
 employs two (2) types of :term:`Resources`, namely :class:`magpie.models.Directory` and :class:`magpie.models.File`.
 All the directory resources can be nested any number of times, and files can only reside as leaves of the hierarchy,
 similarly to a traditional file system.
 The :term:`Allowed Permissions` on both the :term:`Service` itself or any of